A Tax-Saving Way to Support Collegiate Cambridge

 See Your Generosity in Action With an IRA Charitable Rollover

 If you are 70½ years old or older, you can take advantage of a simple way to donate to Cambridge in America and receive tax benefits in return.
-You can give up to $100,000 a year from your IRA directly to a qualified charity, such as CAm, without having to pay income taxes on the money.
+You can give any amount up to $100,000 per year from your IRA directly to a qualified charity, such as CAm, without having to pay income taxes on the money.
+These gifts are known as Qualified Charitable Distributions (QCDs).

 Why Consider This Gift?